 Scope 3 emissions include methane gas generation at landfills in Hong Kong due to disposal of paper waste, GHG emissions due to electricity used for fresh water processing by the Water Services Department in Hong Kong, and GHG emissions due to electricity used for sewage processing by the Drainage Services Department in Hong Kong.
+In 2022, Scope 3 increased since the paper consumption from the Group increased.

-The total GHG emissions of the Year was 11,660.6 tonnes of $CO_2$ -e.
-The GHG intensity was 0.133 tonnes of $CO_2$ -e/m, which was higher than that of the Last Period.
-This was mainly due to a longer reporting period.
-The primary source of GHG emissions was Scope 2 energy direct GHG emissions, which was mainly contributed by electricity consumption, accounting for 79.7% of the total GHG emissions.
-Scope 1 direct GHG emissions and Scope 3 other indirect GHG emissions constituted 19.9% and 0.4% of the total GHG emissions respectively.
+The total GHG emissions of the Year was 10,721 tonnes of CO_2 -e.
+The GHG intensity was 0.122 tonnes of CO_2 -e/m2.
+The primary source of GHG emissions was Scope 2 energy indirect GHG emissions, which was mainly contributed by electricity consumption, accounting for 77.2% of the total GHG emissions.
+Scope 1 direct GHG emissions and Scope 3 other indirect GHG emissions constituted 22.1% and 0.7% of the total GHG emissions respectively.